gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

 ### alpha_0.23.08.05

+Known Issues
+- (All) movement sucks today with analog stick
+- (UI) The first option in a dropdown isnt selectable

+impact
+- Seed Changer now shows the current seed on the block
+- Added fast-forward block to move the day faster if you find it too easy
+- Character now does local movement prediction so it should feel smoother
+- Added placeholder model for wall (not used yet)
+- Added hand cursor for in menu (no idea how it should work for controller yet though)

+bug fixes
+- Hide timer when in lobby
+- Stop conveyers from grabbing items from people (again)
+- Bring back loading text waving
+- Stop generating entities for empty space

+better eng
+- Switch from strings for entities to enums, entire game should run faster
+- Lots of file changes
+- Start storing the ingredients we haven unlocked
+- Bitwise operations are now constexpr

+### alpha_0.23.08.05